Certificates for public use

 - a building consent was never issued for the building work that has been undertaken, even though one was required

 In these circumstances, an offence under section 363 will be committed if members of the public use the affected part or some other part of the building that the premises comprise or form part of, from the time the physical work starts until documentation is issued confirming it is safe to do so.

-To read more, see building work and premises intended for public use (MBIE website).
+To read more, see public access while building or altering a public building (MBIE website).